Institute of Tribal Learning

 Education & Leadership

-The population on the Wind River Indian Reservation is 26,760; 43 percent are under the age of 30, and less than 10 percent of the population are over age 60.
+The population on the Wind River Indian Reservation is 27,088; 42 percent are under the age of 34, and 20 percent of the population are age 60 plus.
+Of the WRIR residents over the age of 25, only 29 percent hold an Associates degree or higher.
 It’s essential to preserve the knowledge and tribal wisdom of elders and develop youth into tomorrow’s leaders.

 Outreach and Workshops